Intuit App Partner Program FAQ

 What’s the difference between the QuickBooks Solution Provider program and the new Intuit App Partner Program?

-The Intuit App Partner Program and the QuickBooks Solution Provider (QSP) program are two separate programs.
-If you are both a QuickBooks Solution Provider and a QuickBooks app developer, contact your QSP representative at Intuit to learn how these programs compare.
+The Intuit App Partner Program and the Intuit QuickBooks Solution Provider (QSP) program are two separate programs that provide unique benefits and features.
+If you are both an Intuit QuickBooks Solution Provider and an Intuit App Developer, contact your QSP representative at Intuit to learn how these programs compare.

 Tiers and benefits